The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 Notes and Details: Centralizes all your notes and details about a person, making it easy to recall past conversations

-Pros: Automatic data enrichment, elegant design, integrates with iMessage
+Automatic data enrichment, elegant design, integrates with iMessage

-Cons: Limited to the Apple ecosystem (no Android app), no team collaboration features
+Limited to the Apple ecosystem (no Android app), no team collaboration features

-Pricing: Free for up to 1,000 contacts; paid plans from $10/month ($20 if billed monthly)
+Free for up to 1,000 contacts; paid plans from $10/month ($20 if billed monthly)

 3. Folk

-Best For: Founders who blur the line between networking and sales outreach
+Founders who blur the line between networking and sales outreach

-Key Features for Founders:
+Key Features for Founders

 All-in-One Design: Combines robust contact management with pipeline views and dashboards